-As part of our workplace exposure testing and assessment service, an area we often come across is the misunderstanding of occupational asthma and what causes it in the workplace.
-The following information will give you an insight into what is occupational asthma, how to comply with the HSE regulations and protect your staff from this debilitating workplace disease.
+As part of our workplace exposure testing and assessment service for clients, we often come across a frequent misunderstanding of Occupational Asthma and what causes it in the workplace.